miklevin/MikeLev.in/_posts/2024-10-20-Local-AI-In-The-Dev-Loop.md

 ## Wrangling the Cursor AI Text Editor

-  - Making it "anchor" correctly on functions and classes
+  - Making Cursor AI "anchor" correctly on functions and classes
   - Keeping very long files from messing up context awareness
   - Preparing prompts for it from o1-preview and other models
   - Formatting and feeding it the output from Linters as prompts